 – PEX offers colored tubing; Blue and red tubing for quick and easy install and identification of hot and cold water lines.

 Safety and cleanliness:

-– PEX does not require a flame, threading equipment, or fusion tools; No burn permits or fire watch, oil or metal shavings, or fusion tools and chemicals.
+– PEX does not require a flame or threading equipment; No burn permits or fire watch needed, no chemicals, oil or metal shavings to clean up.

 – PEX does not require the use of glues/solvents, solder, or flux.